-Topic Overview Students study a range of different mediums and design techniques and display their works in a folio presentation.
-Content/Skills The course is designed so that you will: analyse and evaluate the visual communications they make and view. analyse how visual communications from different historical, social and cultural contexts communicate ideas and information. develop briefs and develop ideas in response to audience needs. evaluate, reflect on, refine and justify decisions and aesthetic choices relating to the design process.
+Topic Overview The course is a blend of both art and visual communication.
+Students explore a range of different mediums and techniques and use these in the development of designs.
+Their works are displayed in a graphics folio and particular consideration is given to the presentation of their pages.
+Content/Skills The course is designed so that you will: Analyse and evaluate the visual communications they make and view.
+Analyse how visual communications from different historical, social and cultural contexts communicate ideas and information.
+Develop briefs and develop ideas in response to audience needs.
+Evaluate, reflect on, refine and justify decisions and aesthetic choices relating to the design process.
 Assessment Throughout the year students will complete a range of assessment pieces including: Children's Book Cover- Mixed media Three-dimensional Drawing and drawing skills Air-brush and Stencil Art Font Design/Media Advertising Exam